This article explains how to enable camera upload (import) for photos and videos in the Dropbox app on Windows 11.

 Here’s how to do that.

-First, you must change Windows’ Auto Play behavior so that photos and videos are automatically uploaded to Dropbox when you insert a camera.
+First, you must change Windows’ Auto Play behavior to automatically upload photos and videos to Dropbox when you insert a camera.

 The post below shows you how to change the AutoPlay behavior in Windows 11